Pic of the parts you will need |

 9) Let Paint dry.
 (4 hours) Then remove masking tape.

-of the felt pads, & glue them to the bottom of platform, & let dry.
+10) Add HD PL 375 glue at the center of the black tops of the felt pads, & glue them to the bottom of platform, & let dry.

 That's IT.
 I present to you - your very own Isolation Platform.
 So, what do you think of my solution?